 Top 2 Companies with Highest Market Share

-• Qizheng Group – Holds approximately 18% production share with over 150 product approvals and 20 GMP-certified lines.
+• Qizheng Group commands an estimated 18% share of production capacity, supported by more than 150 product approvals and 20 GMP-certified manufacturing lines.

-• Tibet Zangyao Group – Accounts for nearly 15% market share with more than 120 standardized formulations and distribution across 25 provinces.
+• Tibet Zangyao Group represents nearly 15% of the market, offering over 120 standardized formulations with distribution coverage spanning 25 provinces.

 INVESTMENT ANALYSIS AND OPPORTUNITIES